What is a mortgage? (a comprehensive guide)

 For example, the current Help To Buy scheme enables people with a 5% deposit to borrow 20% from the government.
 This means their total deposit is 25%.
 The remaining 75% can be borrowed from a bank.

 Other government schemes include shared equity, where you purchase a part of the house using a mortgage and rent the rest.
-Another scheme is the first-time buyer’s ISA, which is where the government will add up to £3,000 to any money you save into the scheme.
+Another scheme is the first-time buyer’s ISA.
+The government will add up to £3,000 to any money you save into the scheme.

-However, buying for the first time could incur a number of other expenses on top of costs.
+However, buying for the first time will incur a number of other expenses on top of costs.
 These could include buying new furniture, planning home improvements and sorting the garden out.